 If you find yourself trapped in the loop of an emotional reaction, despite your best attempts, wait until you’re calm before saying too much or making any decisions.
 Tell the other person you need time to consider what they said.
 And if you need to, excuse yourself and exit the situation.

 Try putting even just the first or second step into action over the next week or two.
 Make a point to notice when you are really engaged in listening or when you are caught up in your own thoughts, judgments or emotional reactions.
-Try keeping a journal and record your experiences with each step as you use it to practice mindful listening.
+Reflect on your experiences with each step as you use it to improve your communication and relationships.

 Take good care : )

 P.S: If you’d like to learn to reliably calm your emotions and quiet your mind in the face of stress, visit CalmSpace™, our simple, streamlined program that offers power tools for building inner peace.